 There are lots of ways to transform your garden that won’t involve hiring designers or spending lots of money.
-All these garden makeover are drawings of actual gardens.
+All these garden makeovers use drawings of actual gardens.
 All we have done is tweaked the garden design here and there and then added our border designs to the garden.

-To view the design used, simply click the images.
+To view the PlantPlots border design we used to create the garden, simply click the images.

 We may have reshaped the lawn or widened a couple of borders, which is something everyone can do.
 We want to showcase how easily gardens can be improved, even if you haven’t much gardening experience.

 We can help design your garden too – all we need is a photo….

 Have a browse and we hope you are inspired to have a go….!

 So let’s get ‘out with the old’ and make 2017 the year of your garden makeover